MetaCell/cloud-harness/docs/applications/harness-application.md

+# Use harness-application to create a new application from templates

 ## Choosing Templates

 If you create a new application, you can choose templates that are used to generate the application scaffold.